google/grr-doc/installing-grr-server/overview.md

 #### GRR Datastore
 The data store acts both as a central storage component for data, and as a communication mechanism for all GRR server components.

-***Note on the AFF4 datastore deprecation***

-*Starting from the version ***3.3.0.0*** GRR uses a new datastore format by default - ***REL_DB***.
-REL_DB is backwards-incompatible with the now-deprecated AFF4 datastore format (even though they both use MySQL as a backend).*

-*Use of AFF4-based deployments is now discouraged.
-REL_DB is expected to be much more stable and performant.
-Please see [these docs](../maintaining-and-tuning/grr-datastore.md) if you're upgrading an older GRR version and would like to try out the new datastore.*

 #### Fleetspeak server

 This component terminates the streaming HTTPS connections from the fleetspeak clients and implements the communication protocol.
 It receives messages from clients and delivers queued messages to the clients.